Analyzing Risk & Compliance Data Using Private LLMs

 Query Patterns That Actually Work

 Not all prompts are equal.
 Risk and compliance prompts should be deterministic, controllable, and testable.
+Structured prompts help large language models return consistent and reliable answers.
 Think templates with variables, not freestyle brainstorming.

 Policy Questions

-A good policy prompt names the policy, the clause, and the jurisdiction, then asks for a short answer with direct citations.
+A good policy prompt names the policy, the clause, and the jurisdiction, then asks the large language model for a short answer with direct citations.
 It also sets the required confidence and the required number of sources.
 Answers should include a rationale that is short, specific, and boring in the best way.
+Short, precise rationales improve clarity for reviewers and help maintain regulatory compliance.

 Control Testing and Evidence Gathering